leynos/concordat-vale/docs/stilyagi-design.md

   can also be injected via CI inputs.
 - The `zip` sub-command is focused on packaging.
 Other automation should be added as additional sub-commands rather than new binaries.
+- The `install` sub-command wires a consumer repository for Concordat by fetching the latest GitHub release (unless `--release-version`/`--tag` is supplied), writing the required `Packages`, `MinAlertLevel`, `Vocab`, and section entries to `.vale.ini`, and ensuring a `vale` Makefile target that syncs and lints.
+The style name is derived from the repository name with a permissive `-vale` suffix strip so it remains usable when the archive is named `concordat-<version>.zip`.
 - `update-tengo-map` provides a generic way to merge entries into a named Tengo map (defaulting to `allow`).
 It trims comments/blank lines in the source file, supports boolean, string, and numeric value parsing via `--type`, and